drunksonly/announcements/README.md

-# The Official Drunks Only Annoucements Page
+# Drunks Only San Diego Annoucements Page

-This is the announcement page for Drunks Only (D.O.)
-San Diego.
+This is the official announcement page for Drunks Only, San Diego.

 In case of a contagious virus or other emergency, information as to what Drunks Only will do as far as